-- 1. The ideal mixing model should serve as the foundation for converting mass accumulation rates into vertical accretion rates, using Q{sed} (MMAR) produced by ICM-Hydro and Q{org} (OMAR) obtained from a marsh classification lookup table as inputs (e.g., Table 11).
+- 1. The ideal mixing model should serve as the foundation for converting mass accumulation rates into vertical accretion rates, using $Q{sed}$ (MMAR) produced by ICM-Hydro and $Q{org}$ (OMAR) obtained from a marsh classification lookup table as inputs (e.g., Table 11).
 This approach should be the path forward for modeling organic matter accumulation and organic and mineral components of vertical accretion in the 2023 ICM. - The G024 approach, or another approach that considers inundation duration influences on OMAR, should be implemented if inundation outputs from ICM-Hydro are well validated.
 Efforts should be made to ensure that refractory organic soil components are appropriate for the taxa modeled in in the ICM in coastal Louisiana.

-2.3 ACTIVITY 3: COORDINATE WITH ICM- INTEGRATION AND CODING TEAM ON DEVELOPMENT OF UNSTRUCTURED GRID FOR ICM-LAVEGMOD
+2.3 ACTIVITY 3: COORDINATE WITH ICM-INTEGRATION AND CODING TEAM ON DEVELOPMENT OF UNSTRUCTURED GRID FOR ICM-LAVEGMOD

-For the 2017 Coastal Master Plan, ICM-LAVegMod used a grid of 500 m x 500 m boxes to divide the landscape.
+For the 2017 Coastal Master Plan, ICM-LAVegMod used a grid of 500 m x 500 m grid cells to divide the landscape.
 This partitioning of space required extensive computation to rescale data from both ICM-Morph and ICM-Hydro.
 ICM-Morph operated at a 30 m x 30 m spatial resolution that had to be aggregated up to the 500 m x 500 m resolution used by ICM-LAVegMod.
-The ICM-Hydro subroutine used an irregular mesh of compartments that ranged in size from 0.5 km2 to more than 100 km2.
-Having to rescale from two different spatial resolutions to the 500 m x 500 m resolution used by ICM-LAVegMod required a substantial amount of computation.
-Typically, the overall ICM used more time converting data between scales than the time required to complete the computations to update ICM-LAVegMod.
-This activity focused on consideration of redrawing the boxes of the ICM-LAVegMod grid so that the 2023 ICM is more computationally efficient.
+The ICM-Hydro subroutine used an irregular mesh of compartments that ranged in size from 0.5 km to more than 100 km.
+Having to rescale from two different spatial resolutions to the 500 m x 500 m resolution used by ICM-LAVegMod meretime converting data between scales than the time required to complete the computations to update ICM-LAVegMod.
+This activity focused on consideration of redrawing ICM-LAVegMod grid cells so that the 2023 ICM is more computationally efficient.

-The goal for the 2023 ICM is to attempt to remove the substantial computation overhead required to support ICM-LAVegMod by adjusting model grids so that ICM-LAVegMod boxes nest cleanly within ICM-Hydro compartments and the 30 m x 30 m ICM-Morph cells nest cleanly within ICM-LAVegMod cells.
+The goal for the 2023 ICM is to attempt to remove the substantial computation overhead required to support ICM-LAVegMod by adjusting model grids so that ICM-LAVegMod grid cells nest cleanly within ICM-Hydro compartments and the 30 m x 30 m ICM-Morph pixels nest cleanly within ICM-LAVegMod grid cells.
 An additional goal is to eliminate vegetation cells from the areas of the domain where wetland vegetation is not expected to change.
 For example, those areas of the domain could include deep areas (e.g., greater than 5 m water depth) found in the Gulf of Mexico and high upland areas (e.g., greater than 5 m elevation).
-These inactive vegetation boxes are computationally intensive and should be reduced or eliminated in the 2023 ICM.
+These inactive ICM-LAVegMod grid cells are computationally intensive and should be reduced or eliminated in the 2023 ICM.

-It was proposed that ICM-LAVegMod boxes be defined via strict subdivision of ICM-Hydro compartments (after refinement for the 2023 ICM).
-Strict subdivision means that each box will be located completely within a single compartment.
-In addition to being nested with the compartments, it was proposed that, where possible, the ICM-LAVegMod boundaries used to subdivide a compartment be coincident with the boundaries of the ICM-Morph cells.
-The goal was to ensure that cells nest within the proposed boxes.
+It was proposed that ICM-LAVegMod grid cells be defined via strict subdivision of ICM-Hydro compartments (after refinement for the 2023 ICM).
+Strict subdivision means that each grid cell will be located completely within a single compartment.
+In addition to being nested with the compartments, it was proposed that, where possible, the ICM-LAVegMod boundaries used to subdivide a compartment be coincident with the boundaries of the ICM-Morph pixels.
+The goal was to ensure that pixels nest within the proposed ICM-LAVegMod grid cells.